rkalescky/documentation/development_tools/compiling.rst

 Extracting the Source Code
 ''''''''''''''''''''''''''

-List the contents of your download directory
+List the contents of your download directory:

 .. code:: bash